DS-100/textbook/_sources/preface.md

 ## Acknowledgements

-This book has come about from our joint experience designing and teaching Principles and Techniques of Data Science, an undergraduate course at the University of California, Berkeley.
-We first taught "Data 100" in Spring 2017 in response to students demand for a second course in data science, one that would prepare them for advanced courses and for the workforce.
-The thousands of students  we have taught since then have been an inspiration for us.
+This book has come about from our joint experience designing and teaching *Principles and Techniques of Data Science*, an undergraduate course at the University of California, Berkeley.
+We first taught "Data 100" in Spring 2017 in response to student demand for a second course in data science; they wanted a course that would prepare them for advanced study in data science and for the workforce.

+The thousands of students we have taught since that first offering have been an inspiration for us.
 We've also benefited from co-teaching with other instructors, including Ani Adhikari, Andrew Bray, John DeNero, Sandrine Dudoit, Will Fithian, Joe Hellerstein, Josh Hug, Anthony Joseph, Scott Lee, Fernando Perez, Alvin Wan, Lisa Yan, and Bin Yu.
-We especially thank Joe Hellerstein for insights around data wrangling, Fernando Perez for encouraging us to include more complex data structures like NetCDF, Josh Hug for the inspiration of the PurpleAir case study, and Duncan Temple Lang for collaboration on an earlier version of the course.
+We especially thank Joe Hellerstein for insights around data wrangling, Fernando Perez for encouraging us to include more complex data structures like NetCDF, Josh Hug for the idea of the PurpleAir case study, and Duncan Temple Lang for collaboration on an earlier version of the course.
 We also thank the Berkeley students who have been our teaching assistants, and especially mention those who have contributed to previous versions of the
 book: Ananth Agarwal, Ashley Chien, Andrew Do, Sona Jeswani, Tiffany Jann, Andrew Kim, Jun Seo Park, Allen Shen, Katherine Yen, and Daniel Zhu.

 A core part of this book are the many datasets that we wrangle and analyze, and we are immensely thankful to the individuals and organizations who made their data open and available to us.
-We list them along with the original data sources, and related research papers, blog posts, and reports at the end of this book.
+At the end of this book, we list these contributors along with the original data sources, and related research papers, blog posts, and reports.

 Lastly, we are grateful to the O'Reilly team for their work to bring this book from class notes to publication, especially Melissa Potter, Jess Haberman, Aaron Black, Danny
 Elfanbaum, and Mike Loukides, and we thank the technical reviewers whose comments have improved the book.